jnewman-altair/entware-mail/README.md

 # msmtp_oauth2_posix_py3k
 This project was written to re-enable my entware-based mail server to talk to gmail again.
-Because entware has limited tools available, the excellent oauth2token from https://github.com/tenllado/dotfiles/tree/master/config/msmtp was written to use a file-based approach with as much portability as possible. (hence POSIX)
+Because entware has limited tools available, the excellent oauth2token from https://github.com/tenllado/dotfiles/tree/master/config/msmtp was modified to use a file-based approach with as much portability as possible. (hence POSIX)
 In addition, the google oauth2 script has not been updated to py3k as far as I can tell, so I did that as well.

 # Installation and Configuration